librenms/librenmsv2/docs/Developing/Developing.md

 * [Datatables](https://www.datatables.net/manual/index) can be used to hide raw data, yet make it searchable/sortable and apply JS formatting.
 * You can activate datatables on a blade template with `@include('includes.datatables')`  optioninally specifying a table as follows `@include('includes.datatables', $datatables=['mytable'])`

+### Web UI
+We are using the AdminLTE template.
+You can view an example of almost all the widgets available at [https://almsaeedstudio.com](https://almsaeedstudio.com/themes/AdminLTE/index2.html)

 PHP Storm
 ---------